-If FORMAT is dvi, then dvi output is turned on, and postscript and pdf output are turned off.
-This is equivalent to using the options -dvi -ps- -pdf-.
+-If FORMAT is dvi, then dvi output is turned on, and postscript, pdf and xdv output are turned off.
+This is equivalent to using the options -dvi -ps- -pdf- -xdv-.

-If FORMAT is pdf, then pdf output is turned on, and dvi and postscript output are turned off.
-This is equivalent to using the options -pdf -ps--dvi-.
+If FORMAT is pdf, then pdf output is turned on, and dvi, postscript and xdv output are turned off.
+This is equivalent to using the options -pdf -ps- -dvi- -xdv-.